 - WAD competitions conducted with or without public votes and/or your details as a competition entrant or contestant.
 This also applies to any parents, carers or guardians who may be submitting information on behalf of a child aged under 18.

 - The purchase of tickets for WAD branded events and WAD branded merchandise.

 - Contact you directly about upcoming updates/ news (but only if you have specifically opted in to do so).

 - Publicity and Promotion.
 Any personal request to be involved in the media and or the promotion of World Afro Day Activities, will require explicit permission from the individual.
 Any person under 18 will require specific permission from a parent or guardian.

 4) Your individual rights

-If you have submitted your personal data to World Afro Day CIC electronically via email, via a direct message using either Facebook, Twitter or Instagram and you would like us to delete this information please:
+If you have submitted your personal data to World Afro Day CIC electronically via email and/or via a direct message using social media such as Facebook, Twitter, Instagram etc and you would like us to delete this information please:

 - We will endeavour to delete this information within 40 calendar days of receiving your request.

-- Please note that we do not have control of how third party partners process and/or hold your data, but we will endeavour to follow all available guidelines from the 3rd party platforms (such as Eventbrite.com and Spreadshirt.co.uk)
+- Please note that we do not have control of how third party partners process and/or hold your data, but we will endeavour to follow all available guidelines from the 3rd party platforms (such as www.eventbrite.com and www.squarespace.com).

 5) Subject Access Requests